Trixie Belden and the Killifish Point Mystery

 Just before the bluffs became too steep and impassable, the path they were on veered toward the river and widened.
 Soon, they were almost level with the river, and Trixie could see the mouth of a cave.

 "In there," the man commanded in a gruff voice.
-Trixie and Honey entered the cave, and Trixie realized it was an old silver mine, much like the one that Pat Bunker used when he was fishing.
+Trixie and Honey entered the cave, and Trixie realized it was an old silver mine, much like the one that Pat Bunker had used when he had fished.

 "You two little girls are going to stay here where you can’t cause me any more trouble.
-Someone may find you and maybe they won’t.
+Someone may find you—but maybe they won’t.
 Either way, I’ll be long gone before there’s anything you little ladies can do about it."

 Trixie’s worried blue eyes met Honey’s frightened hazel ones.
-We’ve been in far worse trouble, Trixie silently sent a message to her friend, and we’ve gotten out of that.
+We’ve been in far worse trouble, Trixie silently sent a message to her friend, and we’ve gotten out of it every single time.
 We’ll get out of this, too.

-Honey blinked a few times, and Trixie knew that Honey had understood her look.
+Honey blinked a few times, and Trixie knew that Honey had understood her determined look.

 Meanwhile, the blackmailer had removed his shirt, revealing a white t-shirt.
 He took this off and began tearing it in strips.
 "And now you two have cost me a perfectly good t-shirt.
 No matter.
 I can afford to buy a lot of t-shirts now."
 He chuckled, but there was no pleasure in the sound.